Getting from Goa to Hampi

 Getting from Hampi to Goa

 You can use the same bus and train services from Paulo Travels or Howrah Express from Hampi to Goa.
-When travelling from Hampi to Goa, we highly recommend the bus.
-This is because the trains originate from Kolkata, which is 36 hours away from Hospet, so they’re often late and at times can be very dirty.
+While travelling from Goa to Hampi we prefer that you take the train but when travelling from Hampi to Goa, we highly recommend taking a bus.
+This is because the trains originate from Kolkata, which is 36 hours away from Hospet, so they’re often late and at times and can be very dirty.

 What are you waiting for?
 Plan your trip with us now and you won’t regret visiting Goa, Hampi or any other idyllic place in India you’d be interested in!

 helping you travel your way

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.